34 Beautiful Native Plants for Texas Gardens

 hardiness-zones hardiness zones 7 to 9

 Autumn sage, also sometimes called Texas sage or Chihuahuan sage, is a small, semi-woody shrub.
 It grows well in a location with full sun and dry to medium-moisture soil that is very well-drained.
-It is tolerant of heat, humidity, and occasional drought.
+It tolerates heat, humidity, and occasional drought.

 Autumn sage has fragrant leaves and is not bothered by deer or rabbits.
 Plants bloom from mid-summer into fall with deep red tubular flowers.

-These flowers are a magnet for hummingbirds and this would be an excellent plant to incorporate into your landscape if you hope to attract more of these nectar-loving birds.
+These flowers are a magnet for hummingbirds, making this an excellent plant to incorporate into your landscape if you hope to attract more of these nectar-loving birds.

 Black-eyed Susan